 When is the best time to go to Tanzania?

-• In January and February, known as the "short dry season," it corresponds to the average tourist season.
-You can explore the northern part of the country, the coastal area, and the beautiful beaches of the Zanzibar archipelago without the usual tourist crowds.
-However, in the southern highlands, rain is prevalent during this period.
+• In January and February, known as the "small dry season".
+It corresponds to the average tourist season, allowing you to explore the northern part of the country, the coastal area, and the beautiful beaches of the Zanzibar archipelago without the usual tourist crowds.
+However, in the southern highlands, it is very rainy during this period.
 Tanzania is a great travel option if you want to escape the winter greyness of Europe, soak up the warmth, and feast your eyes!
 To top it off, this is when the great migration takes place in the plains of the Serengeti National Park.
 1.5 million herbivores travel nearly 1000 km in search of fresh water.

 • From May to November, it is winter in Tanzania.
-Since the country is located below the equator, the seasons are reversed compared to France.
-It hardly ever rains, and the temperatures are not too hot.
-It is advisable to book accommodations in advance during this period, as most hotels are fully booked.
+Since the country is located below the equator, the seasons are reversed compared to Europe.
+It hardly ever rains and the temperatures are not too hot.
+During this whole period, it is advisable to book accommodations in advance, as most hotels are fully booked.
 The only downside is that May is still rainy in Zanzibar and the Lake Victoria region.
-If you plan to visit, it is better to wait for the good weather, starting from June.
+If you plan to visit, it's better to wait for the sunny days from June onwards.
 From July to September, it is the peak tourist season, with August being the busiest month.
 When is the best time to visit Tanzania for a quieter experience?
-Opt for June and November, which are equally pleasant in terms of weather but quieter and more affordable.
+Opt for June and November, equally pleasant weather-wise but quieter and more affordable.

 Apart from the weather, these two dry seasons are ideal for an unforgettable safari.
-In the Serengeti, Arusha, or Lake Manyara National Parks, the vegetation is low, which facilitates observation, and the animals are often gathered around water points, offering visitors a magical spectacle.
+Indeed, in the Serengeti, Arusha, or Lake Manyara national parks, the vegetation is low, which enhances observation, and the animals are often gathered around water points, offering visitors a magical spectacle.

-The rest of the year, only the month of April is not recommended due to heavy rains.
-Those seeking an authentic and less crowded travel experience can consider visiting Tanzania in March during the low season.
-In December, holiday festivities lead to increased prices, but it is a good time to explore the central or northeastern part of the country.
+The rest of the year, only April is really not recommended due to torrential rains.
+Those seeking an authentic and less crowded travel experience can consider visiting Tanzania in March, during the low season.
+In December, holiday festivities drive prices up, but it's a good time to explore the central or northeastern part of the country.

 Where and when to go based on the weather?